Migrating Remix web applications to Node 20 and React Router v7

 Create the base application

-npx create-react-router@latest my-react-router-app
+npx create-react-router@latest MY_APP_NAME

 • The process will create a folder matching the name of the application you specify, and will add that name to the package.json file as the “name” element.

-• The .git directory, and the .gitignore file will be placed in the application directory.
+• The .gitignore file, and the .git directory will be placed in the application directory.
 As an application repository usually contains more than just the web application, like Terraform scripts, documentation, move the .gitignore file higher, remove the .git directory and recreate the repository with the git init command in the top level directory of your application.
+We also need to update the .gitignore file, and remove the leading slashes from all lines, as the node_modules, .react-router, and build directories are not in the root directory anymore.

 .DS_Store